 - … to become more productive with our products?

 - … to ensure success of an upgrade, e.g: Upgrade to latest On-Premise Confluence version?

-- … when migrating from On-Premise to our SaaS offering?
+- … when migrating from On-Premise to our Cloud/SaaS offering?

 During that meeting I didn’t have access to a Dynatrace installation monitoring JIRA or Confluence but I followed up with a slide deck showing the following use cases based on our own internal installation of JIRA and Confluence.
 In addition to the 3 questions they asked me, I was focused on the following use cases that Dynatrace supports out-of-the-box:

 - Understanding End User Behavior

 - Detecting Deployment Problems